jacobsaltzman/phase-3-sinatra-react-project/README.md

     --**Delete** a review

-[✔️] Build a separate React frontend application that interacts with the API to perform CRUD actions.
+[✔️] Builds a separate React frontend application that interacts with the API to perform CRUD actions.